 Based on the crimes listed in the indictment, Shudatsu was tried in the Shingen District court.
-However, serious cases of this nature had to be adjudicated by at least the next higher jurisdiction.
+But serious cases of this nature had to be adjudicated by at least the next higher jurisdiction.
 So according to established precedent, Shudatsu was moved to the provincial court.

 There he was again found guilty.
 When the provincial court prevaricated during the sentencing phase, Shudatsu was transferred to the imperial judiciary to be tried a third time.
 The results of that trial in hand, and after consulting with his sentencing and clemency magistrates, the chief justice would hand down the final decision.

 In short, Eikou would be the one rendering the verdict.